Anastasia Slutskaya: Representation in art

 Some East Slavic epics are directly or indirectly dedicated to Slutskaya as a brave female warrior.

-In 2003, Belarusfilm production company dedicated a movie to Anastasia Slutskaya.
+In 2003, Belarusfilm production company produced a movie Anastasia Slutskaya.
 Her role was played by Svetlana Zelenkovskaya.

 In September 2016, a monument to Slutskaya was erected in Slutsk, Belarus.

 On October 30, 2018, the ballet "Anastasia" premiered at the National Academic Grand Opera and Ballet Theatre of Belarus to music by the contemporary Belarusian composer Vyacheslav Kuznetsov.
 The ballet was directed by Yuri Troyan, People's Artist of Belarus.